Electromyography (EMG) & nerve conduction studies (NCS)

 How should I prepare for the test?

-What happens during the test?
+What happens during an NCS?

-What are the risks?
+What are the side effects / risks?

 How do I get the test results?